Astrophysics (Index)About

 (IR transient survey telescope)

-Gattini-IR is a 30 cm infrared (IR) survey (wide field of view) telescope at Palomar Observatory, to image a substantial portion of the sky nightly in the infrared J band (wavelength in the 1.25 micron range).
-It began operation in 2018.
-It serves as a pilot for a pair of such telescopes in the polar regions where IR atmospheric windows are better and allow such imaging in the K band (2.2 micron) as well. (gattini, Italian for "kittens", was adopted for this telescope after it was a nickname for some earlier modest research telescopes.)
+Gattini-IR is a 30-cm infrared (IR) transient survey (wide field of view) telescope at Palomar Observatory, to image a substantial portion of the sky nightly in the infrared J band (wavelength in the 1.25 micron range), which began operation in 2018.
+The survey is termed Palomar Gattini-IR (PGIR).
+It was hoped Gattini-IR would serve as a pilot for a pair of such telescopes in the polar regions where IR atmospheric windows are better and allow such imaging in the K band (2.2 micron) as well.
+Since then, other similar transient survey projects have begun.

 (telescope,infrared,transients)